larryhastings/appeal/README.md

 we specify two sets of short options: the first is `-v`, the second is `-xz`.
 You can combine options togther, and it's the same as specifying them separately.
-We could have said `-vxz`, or `-v -x -z`.
-These all mean the same thing.
-When we talk about short options, we say it with the dash; `-v` would be pronounced "dash v".
+We could have said `-vxz`, or `-v -x -z`; these both do the same thing.
+When we talk about short options, we say the word "dash" followed by the letter.
+For example, `-v` would be pronounced "dash v".

 *Long options* start with two dashes, `--`.
 Everything after the two dashes is the name of the option.
 In the above example, we can see one long option, `--flag`.
-Again, when we talk about long options, we say the dashes out loud, like `--flag` would be pronounced "dash dash flag".
+Again, when we talk about long options, we say the dashes out loud, followed by the words from the option.
+For example, `--flag` would be pronounced "dash dash flag".

 Both types of options can optionally take one (or more) arguments of their own.
 An argument to an option is